-The brilliant developers who coped with all of my redesigns are Chris Butterworth, Erika Antiche Garzón, Rowland Williams, Richard Coates, Max Palmer and Keith Alexander.
+The brilliant developers who coped with all of my redesigns are Hugh Simpson, Chris Butterworth, Erika Antiche Garzón, Rowland Williams, Richard Coates, Max Palmer and Keith Alexander.

 Please spread the word.
 There is no time to lose.

-If you would like the code, then please get in touch via the contact page.
+If you would like the code, then please get in touch via my contact page.

 We are regularly flooded with emails, so please request the code only if you represent an organisation / person with national or global reach.
 Otherwise, it'd be great if you could use the embed instructions - thanks!